March 02, 2026

 I started with a lovely white and gold block print tablecloth that I haven't used in awhile.
 I love the repetition of the design.
 You can see a different type of table that also used it in Autumn Arrives with Color.
 The chargers amplify the gold tones and provide a nice sheen beneath the plates.
 The table is set for four and can readily be used for both lunches and dinners.

 For a centerpiece I went hunting in my garden for three varieties of the daffodils, a handy throwback to the three leaves of shamrocks.
 The cheerful daffodils are joined by deep pink camellia blossoms, also from my yard.
 They are from the last of my camellias to bloom; the first one blooms in November/December.
 The crystal vase is Irish.
-I particularly like the stylized flower etched on each of the four sides.
+I particularly like the stylized flower cut on each of the four sides.

 Napkins covered in green leaves seemed a perfect choice for both St. Patrick's Day and for the season.
 The napkins are held by brass rings whose size is belied by their weight.
 They were a lucky find on a thrifting day.
-Vintage depression bowls are another lovely shade of green that will be found holding a cache of foil-covered chocolate "coins" on the 17th.
+Vintage depression glass bowls are another lovely shade of green that will be found holding a cache of foil-covered chocolate "coins" on the 17th.
 Circling back to gold is the flatware that we found clearing out my husband's mother's house.

 The dinner plates are a solid white edged with a slim band of gold.
 I selected an interesting set of salad plates with a scalloped rim that features dimensional flowers and leaves.
 They are yet another wonderful shade of green, confirming that various greens mix compatibly.
 The appetizer plate on the top of the stack is one of four designs based on Celtic patterns.
 They also have gold edges and a pretty metallic spot in the center.